Trinhdang123/PowerBI/README.md

 Learning Source: https://www.youtube.com/watch?v=-sOHVl_iCHA&list=PLO9LeSU_vHCWUvkE1FrGeNxSve7YtJrYl&index=1
 ## Problem Statement

-This dashboard helps the airlines understand their customers better.
-It helps the airlines know if their customers are satisfied with their services.
-Through different ratings, they get to know their improvement area, & thus they can improve their services by identifying these area.
-It also lets them know the average delay & departure time, thus since by using this dashboard they have identified this problem, they can further work on factors responsible for these unwanted delays.

-Since, number of neutral/dissatisfied customers (almost 57 %) are more than satisfied customers (around 43 %), thus in all they must work on improving their services.

-Also since average delay in arrival & departure both is 15 minutes, thus they must try to reduce it.
+By visualizing key HR metrics, the dashboard will enable better workforce planning, identify areas of high turnover, and reveal trends across different employee age groups and departments.
+This will help HR to target retention efforts effectively and build a sustainable workforce strategy.

 ### Steps followed

-- Step 1 : Load data into Power BI Desktop, dataset is a csv file.
+- Step 1 : Load data into Power BI Desktop, dataset is a excel file.
 - Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
 - Step 3 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".
 - Step 4 : It was observed that in none of the columns errors & empty values were present except column named "Arrival Delay".